Snowy Mountains Alpine Walk

 - A warm hat such as a beanie for cooler weather

-- A bag e.g. suitcase, duffel or back pack to pack camp clothes, toiletries and other personal items – we will transport these for you to camp.
+- A bag e.g. suitcase, duffel or back pack to pack overnight clothes, toiletries and other personal items – we will transport these for you to the lodge.

 - Cup to carry in your day pack for morning tea.